+Ryan completed his undergraduate degree at the University of California, Davis, where he majored in History and minored in Political Science.
+During college, Ryan worked for the Yolo County Board of Supervisors.
 Ryan is a graduate of California Western School of Law where he received his J.D. in April 2008 and was awarded the Academic Achievement Award in Trial Practice.
-In addition to his work to support families and children in juvenile court, during law school Ryan also taught at Monarch School for homeless children in downtown San Diego and worked at the California Innocence Project.
+In addition to his work to support families and children in juvenile court, during law school Ryan also taught at Monarch School for unhoused children in downtown San Diego and worked at the California Innocence Project.
 He was admitted to the State Bar in California in December 2008.

-Since joining the Zalkin Law Firm, Ryan has worked primarily on high profile childhood sexual abuse and sexual assault cases.
-Ryan has represented multiple sexual abuse victims in personal injury cases against various youth serving organizations and in Title IX cases regarding campus sexual assault.
-In addition to his work with the Zalkin Law Firm, Ryan currently serves on the Board of Directors for Children’s Legal Services of San Diego, a non-profit organization tasked with providing legal representation for all foster youth in San Diego County.
+Since joining the Zalkin Law Firm, Ryan has worked primarily on high profile childhood sexual assault cases, representing sexual assault survivors in personal injury cases against various youth serving organizations.
+Ryan has also litigated Title IX cases regarding campus sexual assault.
+In addition to his work with the Zalkin Law Firm, Ryan serves as one of the founding members of the Board of Directors for Children’s Legal Services of San Diego, a non-profit organization tasked with providing legal representation for all foster youth in San Diego County.